abhinavpy/FileHandler-IEEE-UNIX-Summer-Project-2018/README.md

 * **Chenna Keshava**

-and all the other mentors that have taken time out of their busy schedule to teach us during the summer.
+and all the other seniors that have taken time out of their busy schedule to teach us during the summer.